QualiSystems/devguide_source/_cloudproviders/9.0.0/app-deployment.md

 None.

-Unlike other methods that update data using the result, *remote_refresh_ip* updates the deployed App resource by calling *cloudshell-core-api*.
+Unlike other methods that update data using the result, *remote_refresh_ip* updates the deployed App resource by calling *cloudshell-automation-api*.

 ### Error handling